Learning

 Distance learning

-Following courses as set out by external educational institutions, e.g. online schools, Open University etc. Some have better feedback than others, so if you are thinking of using one, it’s worth asking around.
+This means following courses provided by external educational institutions, e.g. online schools, Open University etc. Some have better feedback than others, so if you are thinking of using one, it’s worth asking around.

 Forest school/outdoor learning

 You need good outdoor clothing for this one.
-There are plenty of forest schools in the local area offering sessions to all ages, but there is no reason why you can’t do it entirely by yourself in your own back garden.
+There are plenty of forest schools in the local area offering sessions to all ages, but there is no reason why you can’t do it entirely by yourself in your own back garden or local park.
 The idea is you hang out in nature.
 A lot.
-There is an underlying philosophy to accompany all that fresh air, which is worth reading if you want to get the most out of it, but please note, it does get chilly in the winter months.
+There is an underlying philosophy to accompany all that fresh air, which is worth reading if you want to get the most out of it.

-Generally not advertised on the big lists, but are essentially groups of like-minded HEors coming together to teach their children as a group.
+Not always advertised on the big lists/forums, but they are essentially groups of like-minded home educators coming together to teach their children as a group.
 Most tend to be once a week.
 They all have very different styles and approaches to learning.
-You do have to be careful that you don’t meet up so often as to become an illegal school, but most HEors don’t have enough time for that anyway.
+You do have to be careful that you don’t meet up so often as to become an illegal school, but most home educators don’t have enough time for that anyway.

 Montessori

 Named after Maria Montessori.
-Loads of pre-schools follow this approach, but very few schools are Montessori.
-It seems to be interpreted one of two ways: controlled and anal, or free and liberal.
-Either way, nature should feature a lot, as should practical activities and games that prepare you for the big wide world.
-Even learning to read is a hands-on activity with making the shapes in sand, finger painting or playing with wooden letters.
+Lots of pre-schools follow this approach, but very few schools are Montessori.
+The method is based on self-directed activities, enabling the children to be independent learners and collaborative members of society.
+Nature features a lot, as do practical activities and games.
+Even learning to read is a hands-on activity, with making the shapes in sand, finger painting or playing with wooden letters.
 There are a huge number of Montessori materials out there, used by both prescriptive followers and those that like to dabble in multiple educational styles.

 National curriculum

-Pulled together by the government for the use of all state schools, but it is optional in academies, private schools and home education.
+Written by the government for use in all state schools, but it is optional in academies, private schools and home education.

 Outsourcing

 Paying someone else to do it.
 Can be distance learning, but can also be private tutors, both online and in person.
-If this is the approach you are considering, getting personal recommendation can be a God send.
-Ask on the HE lists.
+If this is the approach you are considering, getting personal recommendations is very useful.
+Ask on the home ed groups.

 Play-based learning